SeunMatt/precommit4j/README.md

 ## Development

 This project is written with Ruby.
+Ensure you have Ruby 3.4.1+ installed.

+If you encounter compilation errors when installing Ruby on macOS via RVM.
+Ensure you have a [compatible version of openssl](https://www.rubyonmac.dev/openssl-versions-supported-by-ruby) installed on your machine.

+Afterwards, you can run `rvm install ruby 3.4.1 --with-openssl-dir=$(brew --prefix openssl@3)`.

 After checking out the repo, run `bin/setup` to install dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing

-Bug reports, and pull requests are welcome on GitHub at https://github.com/SeunMatt/precommit4j.git.
+Bug reports and pull requests are welcome on GitHub at https://github.com/SeunMatt/precommit4j.git.

 ## License